Introduction

 Image coming soon

 Squash has always been a social sport, and many players value the time after a match as much as the games.
-Many clubs build on this by providing lounges, cafes, and other communal spaces that encourage members to stay and interact.
+Lounges, cafes, and communal spaces with seating, a bar, or a coffee shop foster a sense of community, and members who make friends off the court are more likely to keep coming back.

 Technology Integration in Club Operations